Marwaway/My-AI-Journey-/README.md

 ```

 ## Day 6 update
 - learn about broadcasting in python, a way to reshape the mismatch dimensions matrix to perform a function on them at no time

+## Day 7,8 update
+- learn how to use Google colab and wrote my first two code!
+### Key Points about the multiple normalization code:
+- Purpose:
+The code simulates MRI scan data and normalizes each scan to a standard range [0, 1] to prepare it for further processing (e.g., machine learning or visualization).
+- Efficiency:
+Uses NumPy's vectorized operations to avoid slow Python loops.
+- Per-Scan Normalization:
+Each scan is normalized independently, preserving relative intensity distributions within a scan but not across scans.